Gregory94/LaanLab-SATAY-DataAnalysis/docs/documentation.md

 11. Phred score of the sequence (see [fastq](#fastq) section).

 Depending on the software, the sam file typically starts with a few header lines containing information regarding the alignment.
-For example for BWA MEM (which is used in the pipeline), the sam file start with `@SQ` lines that shows information about the names for the different chromosome and the length of the chromosomes and `@PG` shows the options regarding the alignment software.
+For example for BWA MEM (which is used in the pipeline), the sam file start with `@SQ` lines that shows information about the names and lengths for the different chromosome and `@PG` shows the user options that were set regarding the alignment software.
-Note that these lines might be different when using different alignment software.
+Note that these lines might be different when using a different alignment software.
-Also, there is a whole list of optional fields that can be added.
+Also, there is a whole list of optional fields that can be added to each read after the first 11 required fields.
-For more information, see for example [wikipedia](https://en.wikipedia.org/wiki/SAM_(file_format)).
+For more information, see [wikipedia](https://en.wikipedia.org/wiki/SAM_(file_format)).

-The flag in the sam files is way of representing a list of properties as a single integer.
+The flag in the sam files is a way of representing a list of properties for a read as a single integer.
 There is a defined list of properties in a fixed order:

 1. read paired